Wood flooring is timeless. A true all-rounder, it goes well with a multitude of decors.

 Floating wood flooring is a more economical option than hardwood, without compromising on appearance.

-Durable, you can install it in the busiest areas of the house.
+Being durable, you can install it in the busiest areas of the house.

 Plank thickness varies between 7 and 13 mm.
-If the surface on which you are installing the floating floor is uneven, we recommend that you choose thicker boards.
+If the surface on which you are installing the floating floor is uneven, we recommend that you choose thicker planks.
 Thinner planks risk cracking due to the uneven surface on which they will be installed.

 If the subfloor is flat and free of irregularities, the thickness of the planks is of little importance.
 Thinner boards are by no means of lower quality.